KordonBleu/jumpsuit/doc/protocol_spec.md

 +--------------+--------------+-------+----------------------+------+
 ```

-`origin` is 255 when emmitted by an enemy.
+`origin` is 255 when emitted by an enemy.
 However, since it is possible to have a player whose `id` is 255, this could lead to conflicts. **THIS PROBLEM MUST BE FIXED**, for example by using the `unused bits`.

 #### ENABLED_TEAMS